St John Brodrick, 1st Earl of Midleton: Family

 After the death of his first wife, Brodrick re-married at St George's, Hanover Square on 5 January 1903, Madeleine Cecilia Carlyle Stanley (1876–1966), daughter of Colonel Hon.
 John Constantine Stanley (son of the 2nd Baron Stanley of Alderley) and Mary Stewart-Mackenzie.
-His best man at the marriage was the Prime Minister, Arthur Balfour, and several members of the royal family attended.
+His best man at the wedding was the Prime Minister, Arthur Balfour, and several members of the royal family attended.
 Madeleine Stanley′s mother had re-married the lawyer Sir Francis Jeune (later Baron St Helier), and her sister was married to the Conservative MP Augustus Henry Eden Allhusen.
 By this second marriage he had two sons: